vdemeester/home/README.md

 # What is `home`

-Veritas is the declarative configuration of my servers, desktops and laptops.
+`home` is the declarative configuration of my servers, desktops and laptops.
 This project is based on the NixOS operating system and uses home-manager to manage my dotfiles, for both NixOS and non-NixOS hosts (like WSL).